buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-workflows.md

 to 3 minutes and 30 seconds).

-This overlapping histogram chart shows the complete picture: on our repo, BuildBuddy workflows rarely took longer than a minute, wzhile on GitHub, almost all builds took more than a minute, with most builds taking 3 and a half minutes or longer.
+This overlapping histogram chart shows the complete picture: on our repo, BuildBuddy workflows rarely took longer than a minute.
+With our old solution built on GitHub Actions, almost all builds took more than a minute, with most builds taking 3 and a half minutes or longer.

 ![overlapping histogram comparing BuildBuddy and GitHub actions](images/workflows.png)

 ## Why does fast CI matter?

-BuildBuddy workflows are impressively fast.
+So, BuildBuddy workflows are fast.
 But do we really need faster CI?
 Does it really matter if a workflow takes 30 seconds vs. 4 minutes?

 Like many other modern source repositories built with Bazel, the [BuildBuddy repo](https://github.com/buildbuddy-io/buildbuddy) is fairly large, and has many external dependencies.
-It's important for us (and to our users) to be able to quickly iterate, even as our repo scales up.
+It's important for us (and to our users) to be able to quickly iterate, even as our repo's code size scales up.

 Before we allow new code to be a part of the product, we use CI to ensure that all of our tests pass, so that we can be more confident that the code does not